Jessica Eriyo

 Jessica Eriyo (26 August 1969 – 12 August 2022) was a Ugandan educator, social worker, politician and diplomat.
-She served as the Deputy Secretary General of the East African Community, (EAC), responsible for Productive & Social Sectors.
+She served as the Deputy Secretary General of the East African Community (EAC), responsible for Productive & Social Sectors.
 She was appointed to that position on 30 April 2012.

 Background and education

 Eriyo was born in Adjumani District on 26 August 1969.
 She held a degree of Bachelor of Arts in social science and a diploma in education.
-She also held two certificates; a certificate in project planning and management and a certificate in computer science.
+She also held a certificate in project planning and management and a certificate in computer science.
 She was awarded a Master of Arts degree in development studies by Makerere University.

 Early career

 In 1994, Eriyo worked as a high school teacher at Kololo Senior Secondary School in Kololo, an affluent suburb of Kampala, the capital of Uganda and the largest city in that country.
 Between 1998 and 1999, she was a teacher at Our Lady Consolata Senior Secondary School.
-She served as the District Population Officer in Adjumani District, from 1999 until 2001.
+She served as the district population officer in Adjumani District, from 1999 until 2001.

 Political career

-She entered politics in 2001, contesting the parliamentary seat of Adjumani District Women's Representative.
+Eriyo entered politics in 2001, contesting the parliamentary seat of Adjumani District Women's Representative.
 She won and was again re-elected in 2006 on the National Resistance Movement political party ticket, and served in the parliament until 2011.
 In the 2011 national elections, she lost her seat to Jesca Ababiku, an independent candidate.

 Eriyo served as the State Minister for the Environment in the Ugandan Cabinet, from 2006 until 2011.
 In the cabinet reshuffle of 27 May 2011, she was dropped and replaced by Flavia Munaaba.

 In April 2012, Eriyo was appointed Deputy Secretary General for Productive and Social Sectors at the East African Community.
 She replaced Beatrice Kiraso, another Ugandan, who served in that position between April 2006 and April 2012.